LuzFaltex/docs/docs/legal/tacos-overview.md

 ## User Content

+> [!NOTE]
+> The projects made available to you by LuzFaltex are available only to persons 13 years or older.
+If you are younger than 13 years old, please get permission from your parent or legal guardian before accessing any Projects.
+>
+> Some projects may impose stricter age limits.
+Please see the agreements of each Project before using said Project.

 When you submit content, be it through forum posts, private messages, or other means, you retain ownership over said content.
 However, by doing so you grant us the right to host, display, and use your content for the purposes specified.

 Some submissions, such as edits or additions to the LuzFaltex Docs site, are released to us under additional terms.
 You will be informed at the time of your submission the terms under which you submit the content.

 LuzFaltex absolves itself of any and all responsibility or liability for or in connection with any content.
 If your content is found to infringe on a third-party's copyright or other intellectual property rights, is malicious in nature, is obscene or pornographic, or otherwise violates these TACOS or any other policy, you will be responsible for any and all consequences for the use of the content.
+We reserve the right to remove or disable access to any content that violates the agreements.

 ## Copyright

 > [!NOTE]
-> You can send copyright notices and counter-notices to our DMCA agent at [copyright@luzfaltex.com](mailto:copyright@luzfaltex.com) or our Data Protection Officer at [gdpr@luzfaltex.com](mailto:gdpr@luzfaltex.com).
+> You can send copyright notices and counter-notices to our DMCA agent at [copyright@luzfaltex.com](mailto:copyright@luzfaltex.com).

 If you are a copyright owner or agent thereof and believe that any Content infringes upon your copyrights, you may submit a notification pursuant to the Digital Millennium Copyright Act ("DMCA") by providing our Copyright Agent with the following information in writing (see 17 U.S.C.
 512(c)(3) for further detail):